 When choosing your new hoop the first thing you need to know is what size its going to be.
 For beginners a general rule of thumb is to measure from the floor to belly button to find the diameter of your hoop.
 This is normally measured in inches.
 You will also need to take into account your build, so very slim people will probably find they can go down a size whilst bigger people will need a larger hoop for on-body hooping.
-Please note I’m switching over from using the inside diameter to the outside diameter to measure my hoops, so for a while i will be using both until I/we adjust to the new system!
-I think it’s easier for people measuring themselves to use this.
+Please note all my hoops are measured using the Outside Diameter (OD).

 As you become more confident with your hoop and your reactions get quicker you will probably want to downsize your hoop to something smaller and lighter to do tricks such as isolations and more techy moves.
 This is then personal preference and its good if you can go to your local hoop jam and try a few out to decide what size you’d like.

 Your hoop is normally made within 7 days depending on volume of orders.
 Delivery is sent Next Day delivery but with the delays due to the COVID situation it may take between 1-5 days for the UK.
 Most of my hoops will be made as travel hoops, unless stated otherwise, and sent collapsed for easy postage (it can be expensive to send full size hoops these days due to the dimensions).
 Hoops 26″ outside diameter or less will be non-collapsible hoops sent riveted in place as there is little point trying to coil them down.

 Refunds and Exchanges

 Return the item within 14 days in its original condition for a full hassle free refund.
 Buyer pays return postage.

 When you get your new travel hoop, open it out and let it relax.
 Connect it in the full size position and only ever collapse it for short periods of time for travelling.
 For coil down travel hoops do not store it in the collapsed position.
 Sectional hoops of course are fine 🙂